ceh137/spacy_go_client/README.md

 # spacy_go_client
-Golang Client for SpaCy Server
+## Go client For SpaCy Server

+Was tested with docker image of the server: jgontrum/spacyapi:en_v2